 What happens if I fail the Florida real estate exam?

-Pearson VUE currently lists a 24-hour wait before scheduling after a failed exam.
-Each retake requires another exam fee, and your DBPR approval window is limited.
-Review your score report by content area, study your weak topics for 1 to 3 weeks, and retake when practice exam scores show real improvement.
+Pearson VUE currently lists a 24-hour wait before scheduling after a failed exam, and each retake requires another exam fee.
+Review the score report, drill weak topics for 1 to 3 weeks, then retake when practice scores improve.

 Can I get a real estate license with a felony in Florida?